Ababwa/tr_tool/readme.md

 * Shift to move faster.
 * Control to move slower.
 * R to toggle Render Options window.
+* T to toggle Textures window.
+	* Can save textures as PNG.
 * Click object to print information to command line.
 * Escape to exit.

 ## Notes

-Creates a file called `dir` to store the path of the last loaded level.
+Creates a file called `state.txt` to store a small amount of persistent state.

 ## Command-line usage (optional)